rkristelijn/next-blog/docs/architecture.md

 This architecture provides a solid foundation for a modern, performant blog application.
 The combination of Next.js 15, Material-UI, and Cloudflare Pages creates a scalable, maintainable, and user-friendly platform that can grow with your needs.

 The modular component architecture, clear data flow, and separation of concerns make the codebase easy to understand, maintain, and extend.
 The static generation approach ensures excellent performance while the file-based content management system provides flexibility for content creators.

+The C4 model diagrams provide different levels of architectural detail, from high-level system context to detailed component relationships, making it easier for developers to understand and contribute to the system.